IHE/SNIF/SNIF-Whitepaper.md

 ### Grouping

-It is envisioned that Security Controls (Section 4.2) warrants grouping as below.
+It is envisioned that Security Controls warrants grouping as below.
 An actor from this profile (Column 1) shall implement all the required transactions and/or content modules in this profile in addition to all transactions required for the grouped actor (Column 2).